Ely, Minnesota: Camp Widjiwagan

 Camp Widjiwagan is a wilderness camp for girls and boys on Burntside Lake.
 The camp is nationally recognized for its canoeing and backpacking programs; it also has an environmental education program, the Widjiwagan Outdoor Learning Program.
 During the summer it runs canoe and backpacking programs offered at several degrees of experience, with more advanced trips for experienced campers.
 Environmental education programs are held during the fall, winter and spring, with students studying wilderness survival, plant and tree identification, basic hiking skills, animal tracking, the night sky, snowshoeing, and cross-country skiing.
 Master builder of wood-and-canvas canoes Joe Seliga lived in Ely and was an instructor at the camp.
 When he died in 2005, Camp Widjiwagan received his canoe form.

 Hegman Lake pictographs

 The Hegman Lake Pictographs, within the BWCAW about 15 miles north of Ely, have been called "perhaps the most visited and photogenic pictograph within the State of Minnesota."
 On a large overlooking rock wall on North Hegman Lake, this ancient rock art is believed to have been created by the Ojibwe.
 The painting's meaning is uncertain.
 It appears to represent the Ojibwe meridian constellations visible in winter during the early evening.
 While some anthropologists believe the pictographs may have served as a guide for navigating in the deep woods during the winter hunting season, others see it as a visual representation of the connection between the spiritual and temporal worlds.
 In the summer the site can be reached only by canoe.
 In the winter, when the lakes are frozen, it can be reached by foot, with snowshoes if the snow is deep.

-Charles L. Sommers Canoe Base

-The Boy Scouts of America's national Charles L. Sommers Canoe Base is a base for canoe trips and winter camping, activities and training.